 - Bootloaders are locked these days hence making it harder to install ROMs

-- Googles Safety Net feature restricts Custom firmwares from using their services, this is again a huge compromise for Custom ROM users
+- Googles Safety Net feature restricts Custom firmware from using their services, and this is again a huge compromise for Custom ROM users

-So in a nutshell we can say that Cyanogen played a very critical role during its developmental years.
-Having a modest beginning it provided something that other ROMs could not.
+So, in a nutshell, we can say that Cyanogen played a critical role during its developmental years.
+Having a modest beginning, it provided something that other ROMs could not.
 It was also partly responsible for making “One plus” what it is today.
 Currently, Cyanogen still lives on, as its source code is extensively used to develop other ROMs.
-As for Lineage OS only time will tell whether it could live up to its predecessors expectations.
+As for Lineage OS, only time will tell whether it could live up to its predecessor's expectations.